shanhaiying/megua/doc/source/develguide.rst

 and to confirm do::

-   sage: from meg import all
+   sage: from megua.all import *

-Now you can edit ``meg/*.py`` files and check changes using Sage.

 Packages on SAGE